10 Best U.S. Vacation Destinations for LGBTQ+ Families

 Photo: @wildphtography via Twenty20

-Here are the top LGBTQ family-friendly vacation destinations in the U.S., and recommendations for fun family activities and tourist attractions to experience when you’re there.
+Here are my recommendations for family-oriented LGBTQ friendly travel destinations in the U.S., and tips for fun family activities and things to do while you’re there.

 1. Long Beach, California